NixOS/nix.dev/cla/README.md

 **"Contribution"** means any original work of authorship, including any original modifications or additions to an existing work of authorship, Submitted by You to Us, in which You own the Copyright.

-**"Copyright"** means all rights protecting works of authorship, including copyright, moral and neighboring rights, as appropriate, for the full term of their existence.
+**"Copyright"** means all rights protecting works of authorship, including copyright, moral and neighbouring rights, as appropriate, for the full term of their existence.

 **"Material"** means the software or documentation made available by Us to third parties.
 When this Agreement covers more than one software project, the Material means the software or documentation to which the Contribution was Submitted.
 After You Submit the Contribution, it may be included in the Material.